China's overseas investment schemes set to freshen offshore yuan pool

-HONG KONG (Reuters) - China is studying pilot schemes that will allow domestic investors to make overseas investments using the Chinese currency, a move that could pump fresh oxygen into the stagnant offshore yuan pool.
+HONG KONG, Oct 27 (Reuters) - China is studying pilot schemes that will allow domestic investors to make overseas investments using the Chinese currency, a move that could pump fresh oxygen into the stagnant offshore yuan pool.

 “The central bank is designing RQDII (Renminbi Qualified Domestic Institutional Investor) and QDII2 schemes to enable investment in offshore markets,” said Wang Dan, deputy director general in the monetary policy department at the People’s Bank of China.